batchfuscation/Batch-Obfuscator/README.md

 Secure Batch Code With Base64 And Junk Variables.

 # Base64 Encoding
-Hide Code With Base64 To Makee Application Confusing.
+Hide Code With Base64 To Make Application Confusing.

 # Junk Variables
 Add Junk To The Code To Make It Look More Confusing When Broken Down From Base64